NBA All-Star Celebrity Game: 2013

 The 2013 Sprint NBA All-Star Celebrity Game was played on Friday, February 15, 2013, at the George R. Brown Convention Center in Houston, Texas.
 The game featured 18 players, including Jamaican Olympic sprinter Usain Bolt, Entertainment Tonight correspondent Rocsi Diaz, actor Josh Hutcherson, ABC News correspondent John Schriffen, and Kevin Hart.
-Miami Heat small forward LeBron James and Los Angeles Lakers shooting guard Kobe Bryant served as the game's head coaches.
+Oklahoma City Thunder point guard Russell Westbrook and Houston Rockets shooting guard James Harden served as the game's head coaches.

 Josh Hutcherson was the leading scorer of the East Team with 11 points which included three 3-pointers.
 Arne Duncan and Terrence Jenkins were the leading scorers of the West Team with 11 points; teammate Kevin Hart, however, who scored five points, three rebounds, and one assist, was named Celebrity Game MVP for the second successive year.
 Hart became the second player to win the Most Valuable Player award twice joining Terrell Owens, who won it in 2008 and 2009.